Science of baby sleep

 However, these are just averages.
 Every child’s sleep patterns are unique, and their sleep schedule may differ from the one below.

-According to Dr. Vyas, “Kids need A LOT more sleep than they are given an opportunity to take.
-After four months of age, babies need approximately 12 hours of overnight sleep, plus the nap amounts.
-There is a range, and some kids can fall on the higher range and some on the lower.
+She further says, “That there is a range, and some kids can fall on the higher range and some on the lower.
 The most important thing to notice is the baby’s cues of when they are tired and put them down for a nap.”

 Most babies drop to one nap between 18 to 24 months, though some might be as young as nine to 12 months.